Homer Fellows Kept The City Rolling with Springfield Wagon Company

 In 1894, after living nearly 50 years in Springfield, Homer Fellows died, leaving the company in the care of Charles McCann.
 McCann was president of the company for five years until Homer’s son, Frank Fellows, took over the company.
 Frank helped the company continue to prosper even after the loss of his father.

 The company faced a major threat in 1905 when the International Harvester company organized and began offering installment plans for their wagons and trailers.
 Fellows was able to find a solution by asking his banker friends to assist with setting up payments for those who purchased his wagons.

 Frank Fellows also helped establish Springfield Wagon Company as the brand for fairs, circuses, and carnivals.
 These events required heavy animal cages with wide-tired vehicles, and Springfield Wagon Company was happy to oblige with their needs.
-Some of their major customers included famous companies Ringling Brothers, Barnum and Bailey, The Miller Brothers 101 Ranch Show and more.
+Some of their major customers included famous companies Ringling Brothers, Barnum and Bailey, The Miller Brothers 101 Ranch Show, and more.

 The company carried a virtual monopoly on wood wagons as the market decreased around 1925.
-With the decreasing need for wood wagons, the company began to break into making steel farm wagons and highway trailers, allowing them to keep up with business and remain open during the Great Depression.
+With the decreasing need for wooden wagons, the company began to break into making steel farm wagons and highway trailers, allowing them to keep up with business and remain open during the Great Depression.

 Springfield Wagon Company was sold to Phipps Lumber Company in 1941 and was then relocated to Fayetteville, Arkansas.
 The company continued there until 1951, when lack of demand meant the end of production.

 To learn more about the Springfield Wagon Company, visit us at the History Museum on the Square.
 Not only can you read about the company, you can get an up-close look at a wagon that was donated to the museum.